Usedom Island – Some Facts

-Between 1648 and 1720 the island belonged to Sweden.
-Was then sold to the King of Prussia.
+Between 1648 and 1720, the island belonged to Sweden.
+It was then sold to the King of Prussia.

-The island has approx. 80,000 inhabitants and 45,000 on the Polish side.
+The island has approx. Eighty thousand inhabitants and 45,000 on the Polish side.

 The biggest cities are Swinoujscie in Poland (formerly Swinemunde, in German time) and Heringsdorf on the German side of the border.